- June 2016: ALA Applauds Decision Upholding Net Neutrality Protections

 February 16, 2011

-The American Library Association (ALA) along with the Association for Research Libraries ( ARL) and EDUCAUSE, sent a letter to the members of the U.S. House Energy and Commerce Committee expressing opposition to using the Congressional Review Act or any other legislation to overturn or undermine the recent “net neutrality” decision by the Federal Communications Commission (FCC).
+The American Library Association along with the Association for Research Libraries (ARL) and EDUCAUSE, sent a letter to the members of the U.S. House Energy and Commerce Committee expressing opposition to using the Congressional Review Act or any other legislation to overturn or undermine the recent “net neutrality” decision by the FCC.

 The day before that hearing, the U.S. House Judiciary’s Subcommittee on Intellectual Property, Competition and the Internet held a hearing on net neutrality titled, “Ensuring Competition on the Internet: Net Neutrality and Antitrust.”